SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 FORCAST also has an asymmetrical chop mode, known as C2NC2.
 In this mode, the telescope is first pointed at the target (position A).
-In this first position, the secondary is aligned with the boresight for one observation and then is tilted some amount (often 180-480 arc seconds) for the second (asymmetrically chopped) observation.
+In this first position, the secondary is aligned with the boresight for one observation and then is tilted some amount (often 180-480 arcseconds) for the second (asymmetrically chopped) observation.
 This is an asymmetric C2 mode observation.
 The telescope is then slewed some distance from the target, to a sky region without sources (position